kalix127/kalixOS/README.md

 ## About The Project

 **KalixOS** brings the full experience of a Linux desktop environment to the browser, inspired by the functionality and aesthetics of the Manjaro operating system.
-It features a responsive, interactive, and immersive web app designed to mimic a real OS.
+It features a responsive, interactive, and immersive web app that mimics a real OS.

 The application offers a nearly complete Linux filesystem logic, allowing you to create, modify, and delete directories and files seamlessly.
 Users can browse the web using the built-in web browser or interact with a terminal that supports a variety of Linux commands, offering an authentic command-line experience.